Sports Car Club of America

 - THE EVENT OFFICIALS MAY DISQUALIFY ANYONE FOR BAD CONDUCT.
 NO REFUNDS!

-PROTESTS: For car classification, please see the SCCA Solo Rules for our policy and procedure.
+PROTESTS: For car classification, please see the SCCA Solo Rules for our policies and procedures.
 If you disagree with an official judgment, a written protest will be considered.
 This must be presented to the Solo Chair and identify specific items from the rule book.
+Protests must be made the day of the proposed infraction.